We, teachers and students, have been all very schocked by the untimely passing of our friend, teacher and colleague Victor.

 * Nick Woud , timpanist of the Royal Concertgebouw Orchestra , teaches timpani, and gives audition training and section rehearsals.

 * Peter Prommel , member of the Netherlands Radio Chamber Orchestra, the Netherlands Wind Ensemble and soloist, teaches mallets and setup, Also holds a tutorship in Detmolt [G]

 * Mark braafhart, principal percussion of the RCO teaches orchestral percussion

-* Richard Jansen, percussionist of Holland Symfonia and the Netherlands Blazers Ensemble
+* Richard Jansen, Coordinator of the Department and percussionist of Holland Symfonia and the Netherlands Blazers Ensemble

 * Ramon lormans, former masterstudent of the Amsterdam Conservatory and former academist at the Royal Concertgebouw, teaches marimba.